The Problem with

 Ironic too, given that our daughters drawing “T.J.
 Style” was chosen to represent the 2013 State of Virginia NHD logo.

-Too much Colonial Williamsburg? – the state sponsor of the Virginia National History Day program?
-Colonial Williamsburg where the Eastern State Hospital (Public Hospital) museum is located?
-Where the Galt family burial plot is?
-Where the artifacts from the hospital excavation are?
-Where the Rockefeller Library is located?
-Where the experts are employed?
-Where about 80% of the NHD judges and the NHD state coordinators are employed?
-Colonial Williamsburg, publisher of Quest for the Cure, the book authored by Shomer Zwelling who was interviewed for the project?
+Colonial Williamsburg was the state sponsor of the Virginia National History Day program.
+Colonial Williamsburg where the Eastern State Hospital (Public Hospital) museum is located.
+Where the Galt family burial plot is.
+Where the artifacts from the hospital excavation are.
+Where the Rockefeller Library is located.
+Where the experts are employed.
+Where about 80% of the NHD judges and the NHD state coordinators are employed.
+Colonial Williamsburg, publisher of Quest for the Cure, the book authored by Shomer Zwelling who was interviewed for the project…

-What about Nami?
-Diamond Healthcare?
-William & Mary?
-The state of Virginia operated ESH?
-The Library of Congress Chronicling America website?
-The Galt Family Diaries?
-Disordered Minds by Norman Dain?
-Fauquier County Virginia?
-The Virginia Historical Society?
-And the countless of other journals, newspapers, archives and resources that were used or cited that had no affiliation with CW whatsoever?
+Despite being nearly impossible to escape the Colonial Williamsburg connection, the girls did manage to include a number of excellent primary sources including Nami, Diamond Healthcare, William & Mary, the state of Virginia operated Easter State Hospital, the Library of Congress, the Chronicling America website, the Galt Family Diaries, the book Disordered Minds by Norman Dain, Fauquier County Virginia, the Virginia Historical Society – and the countless other journals, newspapers, archives and resources that were used or cited that had no affiliation with CW whatsoever…

 Another told us that in the last 3 years (at least) Virginia has had a very poor showing at Nationals.
 No winners from one of the most historically rich states in the Country?
 Shame.